How to protect your hair this winter

 The drying and stress that winter weather can cause to your scalp can make you lose hair.
 Your hair becomes more brittle in winter, meaning strands can break and fall out more easily.
 If your scalp dries and receives fewer nutrients it can shed more hair too.

 Hair loss caused by winter weather won’t be permanent though.
 Your hair will return once winter comes to an end or once you take care of your hair (see our winter haircare tips below).
-However, if you’re already losing hair to male pattern baldness, losing even more hair to winter weather isn’t going to do you any favors.
+However, if you’re already losing hair to male pattern baldness, losing even more hair to winter weather isn’t going to do you any favours.
 It can make your hair look thinner and make balding more pronounced.

 Can wearing a hat make your hair fall out?

 It can.
-If wearing a hat makes your head too warm it can make you sweat.
+If wearing a hat makes your head too warm, it can make you sweat.
 This can dry your scalp out even more.
 Sweat can irritate your scalp too, causing you to shed hair.
 The action of taking a hat on and off or a hat moving on your head can also damage your hair by rubbing it, causing mechanical damage that can make hair break and fall out.
 Wearing a hat in winter weather won’t cause permanent hair loss.
-But if you’re already losing hair to male pattern baldness it can make existing hair loss look worse.
+But if you’re already losing hair to male pattern baldness, it can make existing hair loss look worse.

 How to take care of your hair and scalp in the winter

 - Drink plenty of water: The best way to keep your scalp hydrated is to keep your whole body hydrated by drinking plenty of water.
 You’ll see loads of advice online about how much water you should drink each day, but don’t pay too much attention to this as it varies by person and day.
-The best way to tell how hydrated you are is by the color of your urine.
+The best way to tell how hydrated you are is by the colour of your urine.
 If it’s pale yellow, you’re good.
 If it’s darker, go and drink some water.

 - Cover your head: We mentioned above that wearing a hat can make matters worse if the hat is tight and makes your head too hot.
 However, if the hat isn’t too tight and is made of a material that allows your skin to breathe, covering your head can successfully reduce drying and damage.